kpomichowski/MoleDetector/README.md

 # Training information of the model `EfficientNetB0`.

 ### Training info:
- * model was trained without oversampling the images (option `--oversample` duplicates the augemented samples along the batch with PyTorch `WeightedRandomSampler`),
+ * model was trained without oversampling the images (option `--oversample` duplicates the augemented samples along the batch with PyTorch `WeightedRandomSampler` [link](https://pytorch.org/docs/stable/data.html#torch.utils.data.WeightedRandomSampler),
  * for each band of the RGB image in `training`, `validation` data, mean and standard deviation of each channel was calculated,
  * on training data, there were applied transformations such as: `RandomHorizontalFlip`, `RandomVerticalFlip`, `RandomRotation`, `ColorJitter`,
  * loss function `FocalLoss` [link](https://arxiv.org/abs/1708.02002v2) was implemented, because of the imbalanced dataset,